kstenerud/streamux/streamux-specification.md

 At `T2`, each peer employs the "simple" negotiation algorithm and reaches the same conclusion (success or failure).
 There is therefore no need for any further negotiation messages.

-#### Yield
+#### Yield Mode

 Yield negotiation is similar to simple negotiation.
-Each peer still sends only one negotiation message, but in this case the "yielding" peer yields to the "proposing" peer, accepting their proposed parameters.
+Each peer still sends only one negotiation message, but in this case the "yielding" peer yields to the "initiator" peer, accepting their proposed parameters.

-The advantage of yield negotiation is that the proposing peer doesn't need to wait for the yielding peer's negotiation message before sending regular messages, thus eliminating a negotiation delay.
+The advantage of yield negotiation is that the initiator peer doesn't need to wait for the yielding peer's negotiation message before sending regular messages, thus eliminating a negotiation delay.

 [Soft failures](#hard-and-soft-failures) in yield mode are automatically upgraded to hard failures.